 Polymyalgia rheumatic is a condition that causes pain, stiffness and inflammation in the muscles around the shoulders, neck and hips.
 The main symptom is muscle stiffness in the morning that lasts longer than 45 minutes.
 The cause is unknown, but a combination of genetic and environmental factors is thought to be responsible, and it’s fairly common.

 While gentle exercise can be beneficial, because this is an inflammatory condition, it is often necessary to use medication to control it.
 If you’re concerned about the long term side effects of your medication we’d recommend you discuss this with your GP.
-Sometimes, a short course of steroids can be helpful to get things under control, then a reduced dose to maintain, but again this need to be discussed with your GP.
+Sometimes, a short course of steroids can be helpful to get things under control, then a reduced dose to maintain, but again this would need to be discussed with your GP.
 In terms of exercise, gentle swimming or tai chi can be very helpful to maintain your flexibility, posture and strength.